What Do We Want Children to Learn About Africa?

 By Margy Burns Knight in collaboration with Kyle Knight, Anne Sibley O’Brien, Cathy Wilmette, Cathie Murray, Don Bouchard, Karen Richards Toothaker, Kathy Gillis Soltan, Ryan Bradeen, and Souleymane Fall.

-Find a carefully selected list of children’s books that challenge stereotypes about Africa, here.
+Check out this carefully selected list of children’s books that challenge stereotypes about Africa.

 February 21, 2014